BrunoFSimon/frameworkless_state_management/README.md

-# frameworkless_state_management
+# Frameworkless State Management Sample

-## Sample about how to manage states without packages like Mobx or Getx
+A sample about how to manage states without packages like Mobx or Getx